bioidiap/bob.pad.base/doc/pad_intro.rst

    - **Type of light**: Some PAD systems work on visible light, using samples captured by a standard camera.
 A more advanced system would require a specific sensor to capture, for example, infrared light.
    - **User interaction**: Another way of asserting the authenticity of a sample is to request the presented user to respond to a challenge, like smiling or blinking at a specific moment.

-PAD system using a frame-based approach on visible light with no user interaction are the least robust but are more developed, as they can be easily integrated with existing biometric systems.
+PAD systems using a frame-based approach on visible light with no user interaction are the least robust but are more developed, as they can be easily integrated with existing biometric systems.

 Evaluation of PAD systems
 =========================

 To evaluate a biometric system with PAD, a set of samples is fed to the system.
-Each samples is scored, and a post processing step is used to analyse those scores.
+Each sample is scored, and a post-processing step is used to analyze those scores.

 Licit scenario
 --------------

-When no PA samples are in the input set (only Genuine and ZEI samples), the situation is the same as a simple biometric experiment and is called `licit` scenario.
+When no PA samples are in the input set (only Genuine and ZEI samples), the situation is the same as a simple biometric experiment and is called a `licit` scenario.
 See :ref:`biometric introduction<bob.bio.base.biometrics_intro>`.

 Spoof scenario